cheredia19/us-presidential-elections-facts-and-figures/README.md

   xAxis="president_year"
   yAxis="age"
 />
-*(a)John Tyler assumed the presidency on April 4, 1841 due to the death of WIlliam Henry Harrison, thirty-two days after Harrison began his term in office.<br />(b)Millard Fillmore assumed the presidency on July 9, 1850 due to the death of Zachary Taylor, who died of natural causes after just over a year in office.<br />*
+*(a)John Tyler assumed the presidency on April 4, 1841 due to the death of WIlliam Henry Harrison, thirty-two days after Harrison began his term in office.<br />(b)Millard Fillmore assumed the presidency on July 9, 1850 due to the death of Zachary Taylor, who passed away of natural causes after just over a year in office.<br />*